Renewals & Terminations

 5 Best Practices for Contract Renewal

-Effective contract change management is essential, as 60 to 80 percent of all transactions revolve around contracts.
-Let's look at some best practices that your organization can use to maximize the value of its contracts and reduce risks.
+Effective contract renewal management is essential, as 60 to 80 percent of all transactions revolve around contracts.
+The following five best practices help your organization maximize the value of its contracts and reduce risk.

 1. Don't put off reviewing and renewing contracts until the last minute

-- Legal teams often underestimate the time and effort required to review and renew contracts.
-It is common practice to set a reminder at least 30 days before the automatic renewal so that there is enough time to allocate employees, organize documentation, and reach an agreement on what, if anything, needs to be changed.
-Companies often keep an Excel spreadsheet or an event calendar and check both regularly.
+Legal teams often underestimate the time and effort required to review and renew contracts.
+A good rule of thumb is to set a reminder at least 30 days before the automatic renewal.
+That leaves enough time to assign owners, organize documentation, and agree on what — if anything — needs to change.
+Many companies keep a spreadsheet or a deadline calendar and review it regularly.

 2. Build an effective contract renewal team

-- When you're dealing with hundreds of documents and tight deadlines, you don't want to waste time searching for contacts, email addresses, email chains, and other details every time you need to get feedback on a draft or send a document for execution.
+When you're juggling hundreds of documents and tight deadlines, you shouldn't have to hunt for contacts, email addresses, and old message threads every time.
+Clear responsibilities save time whenever you need to gather feedback on a draft or send a document out for signing.

-3. Create libraries with preferred clauses, conditions, and templates
+3. Create libraries of preferred clauses, terms, and templates

-- If the original contract is beneficial, maintaining the terms can speed up the renewal process, but this can be challenging for companies that rely on hard copies.
-Companies that use a cloud-based repository can set up a library of preferred contract terms and create templates.
-Clause and template libraries can speed up the preparation of business contracts.
+If the original contract is favorable, keeping its terms speeds up the renewal process — though that's a challenge for companies that rely on hard copies.
+Those using a cloud-based repository can build a library of preferred contract terms along with templates.
+Such clause and template libraries also speed up the drafting of new business contracts.

-- Someone in the company should be responsible for keeping a file with suppliers' prices and opportunities and researching comparable goods and services on the market in order to be able to negotiate from a position of strength.
-The same goes for recording delays, disagreements, mistakes, and other issues so that decision-making can be supported at the time of renewal.
+Someone in the company should be responsible for documenting suppliers' prices and terms and researching comparable goods and services on the market — so you can negotiate from a position of strength.
+The same goes for recording delays, disagreements, mistakes, and other issues: they provide the basis for well-founded decisions at renewal time.

-5. Free yourself from the hassle that manual processes cause
+5. Free yourself from the hassle of manual processes

-Opting for automatically renewing contracts is an approach to avoid a cumbersome renewal process.
-With this structure, contracts are automatically renewed after a predetermined period of time without the need for further involvement.
-As long as one of the parties does not cancel the contract, it remains in force.
+Automatically renewing contracts are one way to avoid a cumbersome renewal process.
+With this structure, contracts renew automatically after a predetermined term, with no further action required.
+As long as neither party cancels, the contract stays in force.

 Are Contracts With Automatic Renewal Enforceable?